vishrutkohli/mailman3/README.rst

     http://wiki.list.org

-For more information on Mailman, see the above web sites, or the documentation provided with this software.
-Start at src/mailman/docs/README.txt.
+For more information on Mailman, see the above web sites, or the :ref:`documentation provided with this software <start-here>`.

 Table of Contents